 Head CoachEric Wolf

-Eric Wolf became the ninth head coach in program history when he took over the reigns of the LIU Post men's lacrosse team for the 2018 season.
+Eric Wolf completed his second season at the helm of the LIU Post men's lacrosse program in 2019.
+Wolf became the ninth head coach in program history when he took over the reins of the LIU Post men's lacrosse team for the 2018 season.

 Wolf arrived at LIU Post with a wealth of experience, serving as an assistant coach at the Division I level from 2009-17.
 Most recently, Wolf held the position of offensive coordinator at Harvard University, where he assisted in the day-to-day operations and guided the Crimson to an Ivy League runner-up finish in 2016.